Dasko1/PowerShell/README.md

 Next file idea: Remove old files from the screenshots folder!
+DONE!
+See Remove-This.ps1!